BrunoDeFrias/LearningAndGrowth/README.md

 1. **Most used language**: JavaScript is currently the most used language in web development.
 This will help me find opportunities in exciting projects more easily in the short term.

-2. **Achievements with React and Next.js**: Learning React and Next.js will allow me to materialize, in the short and medium term, the showcase website projects that have been proposed to me, thereby strengthening my skills and building a solid portfolio.
+2. **Exploring Back-end with JavaScript** : Currently seeking back-end positions, I am keen on learning JavaScript-derived frameworks and libraries to enhance my skills in this domain.

 3. **Long-term cybersecurity**: JavaScript is one of the most popular and versatile programming languages, and mastering it is crucial for specializing in cybersecurity.
 Systems using JavaScript are often prime targets for cyberattacks, making it an essential skill in the long term.